Syncing 10,000 leads/mo? GET A DEMO

 How to boost listing on Facebook Marketplace, again!

 Marketplace ads remain affordable.
-Depending on the industry, the average Facebook Marketplace CPC was about $0.58 to $0.70 in June 2025.
+Depending on the industry, the average CPC for Facebook ads is predicted to range between $0.40 and $1.20.

 Here’s how to boost listing again on Facebook Marketplace: